Sylius/SyliusResourceBundle/docs/create_new_resource.md

 }
 ```

-The generated code is not compatible with Sylius Resource Bundle, so we need to make some changes to it.
+The generated code is not compatible with Sylius Resource yet, so we need to make few changes.

-* First, we need to implement the `Sylius\Component\Resource\Repository\RepositoryInterface` interface
+* First, your repository should implement the `Sylius\Component\Resource\Repository\RepositoryInterface` interface
-* Then, we need to use the `Sylius\Bundle\ResourceBundle\Doctrine\ORM\ResourceRepositoryTrait` trait
+* Then, add the `Sylius\Bundle\ResourceBundle\Doctrine\ORM\ResourceRepositoryTrait` trait

 Your repository should look like this: